LKInfo23/DroneProject/README.md

 # DroneProject

-This repository is a project aiming to visualize simple vectors operations using a drone.
-It helps students get a more intuitive first understanding of vectors through a hands on approach using a DJI Tello Ryze drone, which will be controlled via an android app.
+This repository is a project to help students to intuitively understand vectors through a hands on approach.
+A DJI Tello Ryze will be controlled using an android app to visualize simple vectors and the solution to vector related problems like:

-The app will allow students to solve procedurally generated problems of the categories:
 - Vector addition/subtraction
 - Linear functions
 - Calculating vector magnitude